sdwrage/imstillhere/README.md

 **idleTimeCheck**

 The amount of time, in seconds, that the plugin checks to see if the user has hit or has gone past the idle time limit.
+One argument is passed into this callback; settings.
+This allows you to access the settings for the plugin from the callback.

 **idleTimeLimit**

 The amount of time, in seconds, that the user can sit idle before the onIdleLimit callback method is called.
+Two arguments are passed into this callback; settings and resetTimer
+(a function used to reset the timer)

 **redirectTimeLimit**